kasra-hosseini/kasra-hosseini.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I'm a Senior Applied Scientist in the ML Core team at Zalando.

 Currently, my primary focus is exploring the applications of Large Language Models (LLMs) and multi-modal models in semantic search and information retrieval, harnessing their capabilities to make search and product discovery more context-aware and more intuitive.

-I have also worked on assessing the potential risks of LLM-integrated applications and developing strategies to mitigate them.
+I have been also working on assessing the potential risks of LLM-integrated applications and developing strategies to mitigate them.